Tuplanolla/dez/notes.md

 x + (x + x)
 (x + x) + (x + x)
 ```

+There is an exhaustive generator for all possible free terms and
+equational theories in `../garbage/GroupThyGen.hs` etc.

 There are some most general types for various unification problems
 in `garbage/Unification.v`.